ILikeFood971/ForF/README.md

     - Can be found in your servers config folder.
 (Default: `config/forf-config.json5`)
 - A new player tracker item
     - Expires automatically after configured time
+  - Points to the targeted player or the portal they went through in the current dimension
 - Lives system that will decrease a life until player runs out
     - Customize amount of lives
         - Configure starting amounts as well as commands to change any player's lives